How Hurricanes Threaten to Unleash Chemical Contamination

 Yes, hurricanes are by definition natural disasters, spawned by the primordial forces of sun, water, air, and earth.
 But even as science is ever more certain that human activity has intensified hurricanes themselves, there are a slew of other anthropogenic problems that have intensified their horrific effects.
 Perhaps the greatest is the curse of chemical pollutants—artificial toxic substances absorbed and unleashed by Mother Nature.

 The storm-fueled spread of contamination is already an acute concern among those living in the Houston area, which was battered late last month by Hurricane Harvey.
 The region has several hazardous-waste sites currently managed by the federal and state governments.
 Among them are 13 Superfund sites.
-These are industry-contaminated, abandoned areas that the Environmental Protection Agency has slated for clean-up, or where it has already helped launch massive construction projects to contain the chemicals.
+These are industry-contaminated, abandoned areas that the Environmental Protection Agency has slated for cleanup, or where it has already helped launch massive construction projects to contain the chemicals.
 Or, at least, that’s the goal.

 Parts of Greater Houston saw 40 inches or more of total rainfall as Harvey stalled over the city.
 The flooding caused explosions at the Arkema chemical plant in Crosby, Texas, which has already led to a lawsuit alleging that Arkema’s negligence exposed first responders to poisonous fumes.
 And pollutants have washed up in neighborhoods.
 Along the San Jacinto River, just across from one hazardous waste site, poisonous globules of mercury appeared on the banks days after the storm.

 According to Yvette Arellano, a research fellow with Texas Environmental Justice Advocacy Services, or TEJAS, residents have been more concerned about the chemicals from local industrial wastelands than they are about the floodwaters still lingering in many parts of the area.
-“I think we’re all exhausted,” said Arellano, who is local herself.
+“I think we’re all exhausted,” said Arellano, who is a local herself.
 “A lot of people want a lot of answers.”

 Of particular concern to residents is a fenced-off Superfund site in Houston’s Fifth Ward community—where an old metal-casting foundry and chemical-recycling facility leached lead into the ground—and various sites along the San Jacinto.
 Residents smelled creosote, a derivative of tar, during the flood and saw sheens in pooling water that they feared might have come from petrochemical spills.